microsoft/fabricrealtimelab/modules/module07c.md

 ### Load Live Data

 The *DS 3* notebook loads historical information from the downloaded CSV files.
-If you've completed the lakehouse module (particularly the historical data load), the completed solution would ideally be pulling data from the *raw_stock_data* or *stocks_minute_agg* table.
+If you've completed the lakehouse module, the completed solution would ideally be pulling data from the *stocks_minute_agg* table.
 An example of how to do this is in the *DS 4 - Use Live Data for Forecast* notebook.
 This notebook introduces two key changes: first, data is loaded from the *stocks_minute_agg* table as shown below.
 The timestamp is calculated from the date, hour, and minute columns:

 ```python
 def readStockHistoryLive():